outovhush/revops-portfolio/swag_23_pipeline_correlations/README.md

 ## Data exploration and error correction

-#### 1. 1st Deal-Account association
+#### 1. There 50 accounts with two or more 1st Deals linked to each, that's an error

 <img src="https://github.com/outovhush/revops-portfolio/blob/main/swag_23_pipeline_correlations/10_1st_deal_account_association.jpg" width=35% height=35%>

-There multiple 1st deals related with one account (company) in the raw dataset, this is an error.
 For simple let's fix these by programmatically by creating a mask that keeps only the earliest created deal per company, reducing the raw dataset down to 391 valid first-time deals.

-#### 2. Account industry not defined
+#### 2. Account Industry not defined for 18% of the Accounts

 <img src="https://github.com/outovhush/revops-portfolio/blob/main/swag_23_pipeline_correlations/20_account_industry_not_defined.jpg" width=80% height=80%>

-Insight: Company (account) industry undefined for 70 or 18% of the total dataset accounts.
+Company (account) industry undefined for 70 or 18% of the total dataset accounts.

-#### 3. Headcount Abnormal Frequencies
+#### 3. Sharp round numbers for Account Headcounts have abnormal frequencies

 <img src="https://github.com/outovhush/revops-portfolio/blob/main/swag_23_pipeline_correlations/30_headcount_abnormal_frequencies.jpg" width=40% height=40%>